eastmaels/steemblog.github.io/_posts/account/annepink/2019-06-10_teamdinner-c03ixybjn1.md

 - - -

-This page is synchronized from the post: [团队家宴Team dinner](https://steemit.com/@annepink/teamdinner-c03ixybjn1)
+This page is synchronized from the post: ['团队家宴Team dinner'](https://steemit.com/@annepink/teamdinner-c03ixybjn1)